Climate Policy Engagement Analysis

-Climate Lobbying Overview: Fluxys is engaged on climate policy, taking mixed positions overall.
+Climate Policy Engagement Overview: Fluxys is engaged on climate policy, taking mixed positions overall.
 The company has communicated support for climate action in its top-line messaging.
 However, Fluxys has mixed engagement with climate-related regulations and the energy transition, by continuing to advocate for a role for fossil gas with an unclear timeline.

 Top-line Messaging on Climate Policy: Fluxys’ top-line messaging on climate policy is positive.
 On its corporate website accessed in January 2023, it appeared to support the goals of the Paris Agreement and the EU Climate Neutrality objective.
 The company’s position on the need for climate regulation is mixed.
 In its comments on the EU renewable energy rules – review policy page from September 2020, it appeared to broadly support regulatory frameworks in relation to the energy transition, however, in Fluxys Belgium’s Annual Financial Report, 2021, the company did not appear to take a position on regulations such as the ‘Fit for 55’ package.